p-tupe/p-tupe.github.io/src/collections/notes/docker.md

 > It turned out that AppArmor service was messing up with Docker.
 AppArmor (or "Application Armor") is a Linux kernel security module that allows the system administrator to restrict programs' capabilities with per-program profiles.

-### MacOS

-> Dockers require a linux kernel to work, so it works like a virtual machine on Mac.

-- Easiest way to use would be `brew install --cask docker` but docker desktop is not opensource (or fully free).

 ### Deploying static sites in docker

 Following dockerfile uses nginx:alpine image to serve static data over 8000

 ```dockerfile
 # nginx state for serving content
 FROM nginx:1.21-alpine